Docker

 run: docker build .

-Running this sample run twice will show that the apt-get build step is a cache hit in the second run.
+Running this sample, then uncommenting the line in the dockerfile task and running it again will show that the apt-get build step is a cache hit in the second run.